Delta Function Miscellanea

 \[\delta(k) = \frac{1}{2 \pi}\int e^{-ikx} dx\]And I would emphasize that that is just an identity, not a definition, similar to \(\sin^2 + \cos^2 = 1\).

-I also don’t care at all about the use of the word “function” vs. “generalized function” vs. “distribution”.
+I also don’t care at all about distinguishing the terms “function” vs. “generalized function” vs. “distribution”.
 For my purposes, everything is a distribution and demanding a value at a point is (possibly) a mistake.
 I imagine that in the far future we will use the word “function” for all of these things starting in high school and nobody will care.

 Fourier Transform Interpretation